-You pay a \$20 copayment per office visit for Medicare-covered specialist services during a

-- Telehealth services for diagnosis, evaluation, and treatment of mental health disorders if: - You have an in-person visit within 6 months prior to your first telehealth visits - You have an in-person visit every 12 months while receiving these telehealth services - Exceptions can be made to the above for certain circumstances - Telehealth services for mental health visits provided by Rural Health Clinics and Federally Qualified Health Centers - Virtual check-ins (for example, by phone or video chat) with your doctor for 5-10 minutes if: - You're not a new patient and - The check-in isn't related to an office visit in the past 7 days and - The check-in doesn't lead to an office visit within 24 hours or the soonest available appointment - Evaluation of video and/or images you sent to your doctor, and interpretation and follow-up by your doctor within 24 hours if: - You're not a new patient and - The evaluation isn't related to an office visit in the past 7 days and - The evaluation doesn't lead to an office visit within 24 hours or the soonest available appointment - Consultation your doctor has with other doctors by phone, internet, or electronic health record - Second opinion by another network provider prior to surgery - Non-routine dental care (covered services are limited to surgery of the jaw or related structures, setting fractures of the jaw or facial bones, extraction of teeth to prepare the jaw for radiation treatments of neoplastic cancer disease, or services that would be covered when provided by a physician)
+Services that are covered for you What you must pay when you get these services Telehealth services for monthly end-stage renal Office visits disease-related visits for home dialysis members in a hospital-based or critical access hospital-based renal dialysis center, renal dialysis facility, or the member's home Telehealth services to diagnose, evaluate, or treat symptoms of a stroke, regardless of your location Telehealth services for members with a substance use disorder or co-occurring mental health disorder, regardless You pay a \$20 copayment per visit for Medicare-covered specialist services, except specialized outpatient diagnostic tests and Part B drugs, during an office visit.
+Telehealth services for diagnosis, evaluation, and treatment of mental health disorders if: Referral and prior authorization are not required for evaluation visits.
+You have an in-person visit within 6 months prior to your first telehealth visits You have an in-person visit every 12 months while Referral and prior authorization may be required for some other services. receiving these telehealth services Exceptions can be made to the above for certain circumstances Telehealth services for mental health visits provided by Rural Health Clinics and Federally Qualified Health Centers You pay a \$20 copayment per office or telehealth visit to see a physician assistant, nurse practitioner, or other provider in a specialist's office.
+Virtual check-ins (for example, by phone or video chat) with your doctor for 5-10 minutes if: You're not a new patient and Referral and prior authorization are not required for evaluation visits.
+The check-in isn't related to an office visit in the past 7 days and The check-in doesn't lead to an office visit within 24 hours or the soonest available appointment Referral and prior authorization may be required for some other services.
+Evaluation of video and/or images you sent to your doctor, and interpretation and follow-up by your doctor within 24 hours if: You're not a new patient and Visits at other locations during Medicare-covered stays are included in the cost-sharing for those services.
+The evaluation isn't related to an office visit in the past 7 days and The evaluation doesn't lead to an office visit within 24 Referral and prior authorization may be required. hours or the soonest available appointment Remote Monitoring Consultation your doctor has with other doctors by phone, internet, or electronic health record Second opinion by another network provider prior to surgery You pay a \$20 copayment once per 30 days for Medicare-covered remote